Classof2020/classof2020.github.io/README.md

 Submit [issues](https://github.com/Classof2020/classof2020.github.io/issues/new) and [pull requests](https://github.com/Classof2020/classof2020.github.io/compare/) for stories, site ideas or copy edits.

-### Goals
+#### Goals

 - Demystify open source terminology
-- Showcase the class members to promote connections and sharing between individuals.
+- Showcase the class members to promote connections and sharing between individuals
-- Make getting started with GitHub easier
+- Starting with git and GitHub
+- Whatever best, you can think off

-### Under the Hood
+#### Under the Hood

 This site is made with [Jekyll](http://jekyllrb.com), an open source static site generator.
 This means the Jekyll program takes the content we want to be on the site and turns them into HTML files ready to be hosted somewhere.
 Awesomely, GitHub provides free web hosting for repositories, called [GitHub Pages](http://pages.github.com/), and that's how this site is hosted.

-# Contributing
+## Contributing

 #### Fix/Edit Content